 Seavey completed a two-year term as a regional representative on the Division III Sports Information Directors Association Board of Directors, and he completed his 12th overall and final year on the ECAC-SIDA Executive Board in June 2015.
 He also served a one-year term in representing the MASCAC on the Division III Conference Sports Information Directors Committee and has held elected board positions with four different regional and national sports information directors' organizations: CoSIDA, ECAC-SIDA, D2SIDA and D3SIDA.

 A former chair of the Northeast-10 Conference Sports Information Directors Council for three years, Seavey was honored as part of Stonehill's national championship teams in women's lacrosse (2003 & 2005) and equestrian (2003) that were inducted into the College's Athletic Hall of Fame in September 2011.
-He has had 13 student-athletes featured in Sports Illustrated's prestigious "Faces In The Crowd" column since 1992, including three Buccaneer cadets in the last seven years.
+He has had 13 student-athletes featured in Sports Illustrated's prestigious "Faces In The Crowd" column since 1992, including three Buccaneer cadets during his tenure at Massachusetts Maritime.

-Jim and his wife, Cheryl, (a former basketball standout at Stonehill who serves as the girls' head varsity basketball coach at Bridgewater-Raynham Regional High School), reside in Bridgewater, Mass. with daughters Mikayla (18) and Lindsey (15).
+Jim and his wife, Cheryl, (a former basketball standout at Stonehill who serves as the girls' head varsity basketball coach at Bridgewater-Raynham Regional High School), reside in Bridgewater, Mass. with daughters Mikayla (19), a freshman at Framingham State University, and Lindsey (16).